Kaleidoscope Society is an empowering community for and by women with ADHD.

 ADHD is commonly associated with children and men yet over 6 million women in the U.S. have been diagnosed with ADHD and it’s estimated that 4 million more live undiagnosed.
 Women face unique challenges due to lack of scientific knowledge, resources, or public understanding.
 Stigma leads many women with ADHD to stay silent about their experiences feeling alone, confused and misunderstood.

-We are here to raise awareness, understanding and support for women like us through sharing our stories.
+We are here to raise awareness, understanding and support for women with ADHD through sharing our stories.
 Our vision is that one day all women with ADHD be valued for their unique minds.

 Getting diagnosed with ADHD at the age 29 changed my life in every way.